Court proceedings for recovering debts

 The civil bill states that, if you want to defend the case, you must enter an appearance within 10 days.
 This period can be extended by agreement or by direction of the court.
 Entering an appearance means that you must lodge a specified form with the County Registrar and give a copy to the creditor or his solicitor.
 The County Registrar organises the business of the Circuit Court and has a broadly similar role to that of the Clerk of the District Court.

-If you do not propose to defend the action, you may consent to the claim in the same way as in the District Court.
+If you do not propose to defend the action, you may consent to the claim.

 If you do not enter an appearance or if you enter an appearance and then do not deliver a defence, the creditor may apply to the court for a judgment in default of appearance.
-This judgment is given if the relevant documents are lodged by the creditor.
-It seems that some County Registrars require that the creditor give you 14 days' warning notice of such an application but this is not a legal requirement.
-The judgment is for the amount owed plus costs.
+Such a judgment, providing for the amount owed plus costs, is given if the relevant documents are lodged by the creditor.

-Once the judgment has been granted, the creditor may then apply for an execution order in order to enforce the judgment.
+Once the judgment has been granted, the creditor may then apply for an execution order to enforce the judgment.

 High Court procedure

-- You may pay the amount owed plus costs within 6 days and the proceedings will not go ahead
+- Pay the amount owed plus costs within 6 days and the proceedings will not go ahead

-- You consent to judgment and ask for further time for payment
+- Consent to judgment and ask for further time for payment

-- You may defend the proceedings by entering an appearance.
-You do this by delivering a memorandum in writing to the Central Office of the Four Courts, Dublin within 8 days of the service of the summons.
+- Defend the proceedings by entering an appearance.
+You do this by delivering a memorandum in writing to the Central Office of the High Court within 8 days of the service of the summons.